 Summing Up Emissions

-We take the BAU anthropogenic (human-caused) CO2 emissions as input data and estimate the associated CH4 and N2O emissions.
-Then we add the changes in emissions due to all of the policies to find the total quantity of anthropogenic LULUCF emissions in the policy case, as shown below:
+We take the BAU anthropogenic (human-caused) GHG emissions as input data and add the changes in emissions due to all of the policies to find the total quantity of anthropogenic LULUCF emissions in the policy case.

 Lost Land Value

 In other sectors in the EPS, we consider cash flows caused by the policies enabled by the user: that is, actual payments of money from one actor to another.
 In the LULUCF sector, some of the important financial impacts pertain to the value of land, but do not cause specific changes in cash flows, at least until the land is sold (which is not within the model scope, and which may never happen for many government-owned forests).
 Accordingly, we include a calculation of “lost land value” that is separate from the “cash flow” calculations for the LULUCF sector.